zd87pl/wpengine-mcp-server/README.md

 The server is configured in your Claude Desktop app.
 Update the configuration file at:
 `~/Library/Application Support/Claude/claude_desktop_config.json`

-Replace the path with your actual server location and add your WP Engine API token:
+Replace the path with your actual server location and add your WP Engine API credentials:

 ```json
 {